chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 * [Deploy using kind](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-kind/)
 * [Deploy using minikube](https://pingcap.com/docs/stable/tidb-in-kubernetes/get-started/deploy-tidb-from-kubernetes-minikube/)

-## Step 2: Define the experiment config file
+## Define the experiment config file

 The chaos experiment configuration is defined in a ·`.yaml` file.
 In the following sample file, `pod-kill-example.yaml` defines a chaos experiment to kill one random TiKV pod every 60 seconds: